How to Fill Out The California Articles of Organization

 The Agent for Service of Process is commonly referred to as a Registered Agent.
 The Agent for Service of Process can be an individual or California Registered Corporate Agent that is authorized to receive and accept legal documents on behalf of your LLC.

-You may act as your registered agent or you may authorize an individual outside of the LLC or another company authorized by your state to act as a registered agent.
-The registered agent must use a physical street address in California.
+An owner can act as the Agent for the Service of Process or you may authorize an individual outside of the LLC or a registered agent service authorized by your state to act as the agent.
+The agent must use a physical street address in California and be available at that address during normal business hours.

 Related: Can I be my own registered agent